barnwalp/Notes/Python OOP 1. Classes and Instances.md

 that we create using our Employee class will be an instance of that class.

-For example following 2 object will have their own unique instances of the class and will have unique memory locations.
+For example following 2 object will have their **own unique instances of the class and will have unique memory locations**.
 ```python
 emp_1 = Employee()
 emp_2 = Employee()